zionsg/simple-ui-templating/README.md

 This simple project was done up to aid web designers in using templates for UI mockup webpages.
 Typically, for a website with 20 pages, the designer may come up with 20 static HTML webpage files, one for each page.
-Common HTML code such as stylesheets in `<head>`, navigation and forms are copied and pasted across all webpages, making updating onerous.
+Common HTML code such as stylesheets in `<head>`, navigation and forms are copied and pasted across all webpages, making updating onerous and error-prone.

 One way would be to use templates, i.e. put the common HTML code into separate files and import them into each webpage.
 That way, if there are any changes to the common HTML code, only the template file needs to be updated, instead of updating all the copied/pasted code across all the webpages.

+The designer gets to reduce boilerplate HTML code, the developer can refer to the template files instead of sifting thru static HTML to extract out individual sections, and the client is still able to view static HTML webpage mockups generated from the template files.

 This, however, requires the use of [PHP](https://en.wikipedia.org/wiki/PHP).